Register Maintenance Services in Chennai (2026)

 • Where businesses get into trouble is maintaining registers in their own format — custom spreadsheets that do not match Form T columns.

-• Attendance data in an HRMS that has never been exported into the prescribed format is not inspection-ready, even if the underlying data is correct.
+• Attendance data in an HRMS that has never been exported into the prescribed format.
+The data exists but it is not inspection-ready.

 What Inspectors Actually Check — In the Order They Check It